ulb-sachsen-anhalt/digital-derivans/README.md

 │   ├── 0332.tif
 ```

 Running

 ```bash
 java -jar <PATH>./target/digital-derivans-<version>.jar test/`
 ```

 will produce a pdf `test.pdf` in the `test/` directory from above with specified layout.
-For more information concerning CLI-Usage, [please see here](#cli_parameter).
+For more information concerning CLI-Usage, [please see](#cli-parameter).

 ## Configuration

-Although Derivans can be run without configuration, it's strongly recommended.
-Many flags, especially if metadata must be taken into account, are using defaults tied to digitalization workflows of ULB Sachsen-Anhalt that *might* not fit your custom requirements.
+Although Derivans can be run without separate configuration file, it's strongly recommended because many flags, especially if metadata must be taken into account, are using defaults tied to digitalization workflows of ULB Sachsen-Anhalt that *might* not fit your custom requirements.

-### Sections
+### Configure Sections

 Configuration options can be bundled into sections and customized with a INI-file.